FerretDB/FerretDB/website/docs/reference/operators/element-operators.md

 |-1|Min key|minKey|
 |127|Max key|maxKey|
 |-128|Number|number|

 :::caution
 `Decimal`, `Min Key`, and `Max Key` are not currently implemented.
 FerretDB supports the alias `number` which matches the following BSON types: `Double`, `32-bit integer`, and `64-bit integer` type values.
 :::

 :::info
-FerretDB supports the alias `number` which matches the following BSON types: `Double`, `32-bit integer`, `64-bit integer`, and type values.
+FerretDB supports the alias `number` which matches the following BSON types: `Double`, `32-bit integer`, and `64-bit integer` type values.
 :::

 The following operation query returns all documents in the `electronics` collection where the `discount` field has a boolean data type, which can be represented with the data code `8`:

 ```js
 db.electronics.find({
   discount: {